Darshanjasani73/GetQuote-ChromeExtension/README.md

 # GetQuote Chrome Extension

-GetQuote is a Chrome extension that generates a new Hindi quote every time you click on the icon.
+GetQuote is a Chrome extension that generates a new Hindi quote every time you click on the icon 🌟.

 ## Features